Azure/appservice-actions/README.md

  ***IMPORTANT NOTICE:***

 ***Actions hosted in this repo are now moved to new GitHub repositories.
-Please update your existing workflows with the new actions as these old actions will be DEPRECATED and will not be available for use, starting NOV 10, 2019.
+Please update your existing workflows with the new actions as these old actions will be ARCHIVED and will not receive any updates.
 Refer to https://github.com/Azure/actions for updated action repo details.***
 ***For example, the action `azure/appservice-actions/webapp@master` should be replaced with `azure/webapps-deploy@v1` in your workflows.***

 |  |Old Action  |New Action  |